eugenood/eugenood.github.io/content/teaching.md

 # Teaching

 I enjoy teaching and find it rewarding to help students grow and succeed.
 I’ve been fortunate to receive the *NUS SoC Honor List of Student Tutors* awards for 2020/2021 and 2023/2024, as well as the *NUS SoC Teaching Fellowship* for 2023/2024 and 2025/2026.
-Below is a record of my teaching experiences
+Below is an overview of my teaching experiences.

 #### CS5340: Uncertainty Modelling in AI
 [2023/2024, Semester 2](https://drive.google.com/file/d/1qbZTRNzPQOUYhkI0B4W8KF2ugWpxEqHz/view)